ScoopInstaller/Scoop/.github/CONTRIBUTING.md

 1. [Extending codebase of scoop itself](#core-codebase)
 1. [Writing/updating manifests](#manifest-creation)

-If you have a question regarding Scoop overall, feel free to head into community Discord server.
+If you have a question regarding Scoop overall, feel free to head into the community Discord server.
 (Invitation link inside [README][README])

 ## Core codebase